github/docs/content/actions/automating-builds-and-tests/building-and-testing-net.md

 ### Caching dependencies

-You can cache NuGet dependencies using a unique key, which allows you to restore the dependencies for future workflows with the [`cache`](https://github.com/marketplace/actions/cache) action.
-For example, the YAML below installs the `Newtonsoft` package.
+You can cache NuGet dependencies for future workflows using the optional `cache` input.
+For example, the YAML below caches the NuGet `global-packages` folder, and then installs the `Newtonsoft` package.
+A second optional input, `cache-dependency-path`, can be used to specify the path to a dependency file: `packages.lock.json`.

 For more information, see "[AUTOTITLE](/actions/using-workflows/caching-dependencies-to-speed-up-workflows)."